trachwo/masters-of-shithead/PYINSTALLER.md

 $ source venv/bin/activate
 (shithead) $
 ```
-In case of a new virtual environment, install the arcade and the pyinstaller package first:
+In case of a new virtual environment, install the arcade, numpy and the pyinstaller packages first:
 ```
 (shithead) $ pip install arcade
+(shithead) $ pip install numpy
 (shithead) $ pip install pyinstaller
 ```
+**NOTE**: At the time of writing I wasn't able to install the arcade library on Python 3.11 or later.
+Use pyenv to install Python 3.10.1  and make it the default version with **'pyenv global 3.10.1'**.

 Create the entry-point script:
 ```
 (shithead) $ cd src